 · Q. Jiang, M.Kavehrad, M.R.
 Pakravan, M. Tai, "Wideband Optical Propagation Measurement System for Characterization of Indoor Wireless Infrared Channels," Proceedings of ICC'95,

 , June 1995.
 Seattle, Wa

-This research has been supported by the National Science Foundation (NSF) Grant number ECS-9820604, the NSF Grant number ECCS-0824052, the IBM Shared University Research (SUR) Program and the Pittsburgh Digital Greenhouse.
+This research has been supported through several ECS Grants by the National Science Foundation (NSF) over the last decade, the IBM Shared University Research (SUR) Program and the Pittsburgh Digital Greenhouse.